-Don Miller, the protagonist of Laird Barron’s debut novel The Croning, may be dismayed by the “dense and convoluted pattern” of the world in which he finds himself.
-Yet when Miller fears that its “fuzzy shapes would resolve into a nightmare image of sufficient potency to smash his mind completely,” this may ultimately affirm our sense of a short story teller who is still only posing as a novelist.
+Don Miller, the protagonist of Laird Barron’s debut novel The Croning, may be dismayed by the “dense and convoluted pattern” of the world in which he finds himself, but when Miller fears that its “fuzzy shapes would resolve into a nightmare image of sufficient potency to smash his mind completely,” this may ultimately affirm our sense of a short story teller who is still only posing as a novelist.
 The first two chapters of The Croning are undeniably short stories.
 The first recalls those smart-alecky “modern fairy tales” which were so fashionable in literary circles a few years ago.
 It submits a clever, trendy “Rumpelstiltskin,” the Miller’s daughter is “no fucking alchemist,” and the Spy is jauntily complaining about the “crap weather.”
 Barron cannot write a whole novel like this, and so it promises to be only temporary.

 Particularly poor writing is waiting under the dolmen, where the Spy glimpses “thirteen” hooded figures – as if he would have actually counted them.
 The second chapter is a short story set in Mexico, but there is too much brilliance and extravagance to this tale, and everything glides past us without the realism necessary to sustain horror or even a decided sense of atmosphere.
 The action is slick and only loosely connected, rather like that of a movie trailer.
 The writing is clipped and perfunctory, as if rifling impatiently through events.
 When Miller enters a cantina and a dog “tore off a chunk” of his leg, it is too quick, too abrupt, as if somebody had simply collected a ticket from him.
 Kinder, Ramirez and their henchmen are flimsy paper characters who seem to be blown away by the first puff of wind.